samssjubair/ema-john/README.md

 ## Description

 It's a web application which is built using React Library and Material UI framework.
-You can learn about different clubs and know their history, trophies, players and more
+You can learn about you favorite clubs and know their history, trophies, players and many other info easily.

 ### Netlify live website link: